July 6, 2017

 end

-declaration, and make sure it’s parsed in the initialize
+endWe need to add :stripped_text to the attr_reader declaration, and make sure it’s parsed in the initialize method.

 # Assign Mailgun stripped-text to attribute